 - Recipient will develop and implement school-wide policy changes to reflect options for alternatives to suspension. - A sustainability plan to continue curriculum implementation for when PFS funding is no longer available will be developed. - A quarterly report will be submitted that will include the # of students referred, # of classes completed, # of repeat referrals/suspension escalations throughout year, # of prevention courses taken).
 Additionally, recipient will share the pre and post data reported by and available through 3rd Millennium.
-Reporting template will be provided by SWDH. - Primary contact/program facilitator will participate in a kick-off meeting, a de-brief meeting at the end of the year, and up to two additional group or one on one meetings. - Funding may be requested for up to \$3,500.
-Funding can include: - Unlimited prevention & intervention courses (up to \$2,500 for one school) OR referral only intervention courses (up to \$60 for each individual referral subgrant amount dependent on estimate of per year referral).
-Please use previous year's suspension referral as basis for funding request if requesting referral only. - Resource or personnel costs for outside of standard school hours supplemental programs or activities outside of standard school hours (up to \$500). - \If a school district applies for a HS, and would like to add a MS an additional \$1,000 in funds may be requested for an unlimited MS subscription. - Environmental Projects: Includes projects related to decreasing the number of available places for consumption or use of substances by increasing signage, lighting, and information regarding legal consequences in areas of identified underage substance use.
+Reporting template will be provided by SWDH. - Primary contact/program facilitator will participate in a kick-off meeting, a de-brief meeting at the end of the year, and up to two additional group or one on one meetings. - Funding can include: - Unlimited prevention & intervention courses (\$2,500 is the cost for one school) OR referral only intervention courses (up to \$60 for each individual referral - subgrant amount dependent on estimate of per year referral).
+Please use previous year's suspension referral as basis for funding request if requesting referral only. - Resource or personnel costs for outside of standard school hours supplemental programs or activities outside of standard school hours. - \If a school district applies for a HS, and would like to add a MS an additional \$1,000 in funds may be requested for an unlimited MS subscription. - Environmental Projects: Includes projects related to decreasing the number of available places for consumption or use of substances by increasing signage, lighting, and information regarding legal consequences in areas of identified underage substance use.